 The complexity of A-T means that each child needs to be seen by a wide range of clinicians and therapists, but its rarity means that very few will know much at all about the condition.
 The clinical guidance booklet aims to ensure that for the first time there is a shared understanding of the symptoms and progress of the condition and a consistent approach to treating it, based on the experience of the world’s longest-established multi-disciplinary A-T clinic in Nottingham.

 While the document is primarily aimed at clinicians and other health professionals who have little first-hand experience of treating A-T, it is also relevant for those caring for children with A-T, who want to ensure that they are receiving the best possible care.

 If you are a professional treating a child with A-T, please feel free to contact us for copies of this booklet to share with colleagues.
 If you are looking after a child with A-T, we would encourage you make sure that the professionals treating your child locally have read the booklet.
-Please contact us if you would like printed copies of the booklet.

 However, it must be underlined that following the clinical guidance will not of itself ensure a successful outcome to any treatment.
 As the booklet itself says, there is much that we do not understand about A-T and the ultimate judgement about treatment must be made by the doctor or therapist treating the child, in consultation with the child and his/her parents or carers.

 Please click on the image below to open a pdf version of the booklet which you can save to your computer or print out.
 If you would like a printed copy, please e-mail or phone us on 01582 760733.